10 Best NotebookLM Alternatives

 4. Evernote

 Evernote is a classic note-taking app with rich organizational features for capturing, storing, and searching information across devices.
-They start to have some AI capabilities
+They start having some AI capabilities

 - Cross-platform synchronization.